wikip-co/wikip.co/site/source/_posts/Natural Healing/Botanicals/rhodiola-rosea.md

 ## Disease / Symptom Treatment

+### Stroke / Cerebral Ischemia–Reperfusion Injury (CIRI)

+- Salidroside could be considered as a potential treatment for stroke.[^4]
+- These findings underline the potential therapeutic value of salidroside in treating ischemic stroke, targeting multiple pathways to reduce damage and promote recovery.[^4]
+- It can reduce cerebral infarct volume, inhibit inflammatory cytokine secretion, improve neurological function, and exert neuroprotective effects.[^4]

+- Salidroside ameliorates neurological deficits and reduces infarct size in rat models of middle cerebral artery occlusion (MCAO)-induced cerebral ischemia–reperfusion injury (CIRI).[^4]
+  - It targets STAT-3 and reverses oxidative stress in MCAO rats.[^4]
+- Intraperitoneal injections of salidroside decrease inflammation and reduce expression of inflammatory factors such as IL-6, IL-1β, TNF-α, CD14, CD44, and iNOS.[^4]
+  - Intraperitoneal (IP) injections are a method of administering therapeutic agents directly into the peritoneal cavity, the space within the abdomen that contains the intestines, stomach, and liver.
+- It decreases cerebral infarct volume and neurological deficit scores, and involves regulation of the PI3K/PKB and Nrf2/NF-κB signaling pathways.[^4]
+  - Infarct size refers to the volume or area of tissue that has died as a result of ischemia or lack of blood flow.
+In the context of a stroke, it specifically refers to the portion of the brain that has been damaged or killed due to a lack of oxygen and nutrients, which are normally delivered by blood.
+  - The size of the infarct can have significant implications for the patient's prognosis and recovery.
+A larger infarct size often means more extensive brain damage, which may translate to more severe neurological deficits or impairments.
+Conversely, a smaller infarct size might result in less severe symptoms and a better potential for recovery.
+  - Measuring the infarct size can be an important part of evaluating the severity of a stroke and can guide treatment decisions, rehabilitation plans, and the assessment of potential outcomes for the patient.
+It's also an important parameter in research for evaluating the effectiveness of different therapies or interventions for stroke.
+- In a cellular model, it inhibits RIP140-mediated inflammation and apoptosis.[^4]
+- Salidroside increases levels of CD46 and CD59 and decreases levels of VCAM-1, ICAM-1, P-selectin, and E-selectin in human endothelial cells.[^4]
+- Enhances microglial phagocytosis, suppresses cytokine release, and promotes M2 microglial polarization, enhancing brain tissue repair.[^4]
+- Inhibits the NLRP3 inflammasome and decreases levels of proteins related to the TRL4 signaling pathway, alleviating CIRI.[^4]

+#### Effect of Salidroside on Apoptosis

+- Reduces the apoptosis rate of neurons and increases the Bcl-2/Bax ratio, reducing the p53 protein level.[^4]
+- Increases cell viability, ameliorates neuronal cell injury, and decreases the cell apoptosis rate.[^4]
+- Regulates the BDNF-mediated PI3K/Akt apoptotic pathway and elevates SIRT1 and phosphorylated FOXO3α protein levels, showing neuroprotective effects.[^4]

+#### Effect of Salidroside on Mitochondrial Quality Control (MQC)

+- Alleviates the imbalance between mitochondrial fission and fusion, enhances mitophagy, promotes mitochondrial biogenesis, and inhibits AMPK activity.[^4]
+- Maintains calcium homeostasis and reduces mitochondrial permeability and damage.[^4]
+- Preserves mitochondrial morphology and function, playing a role in reducing neuronal death.[^4]

+#### Effect of Salidroside on Synaptic Plasticity

+- Improves long-term recovery, inhibits reactive astrocyte proliferation, and ameliorates glial scar formation.[^4]
+- Promotes dendritic and synaptic plasticity, involving the FGF2-mediated cAMP/PKA/CREB pathway.[^4]
+- Ameliorates neurobehavioral impairment and may indicate improved DAergic system function.[^4]

 [^1]: **Title:** [Effects of rhodioloside on the neurological functions of rats with total cerebral ischemia/reperfusion and cone neuron injury in the hippocampal CA1 region](https://doi.org/10.7717/peerj.10056)<br>
 **Publication:** [PeerJ: Life & Environment](https://peerj.com/)<br>
 **Date:** November 2020<br>